ALFI-lib/alfi-lib.github.io/content/en/docs/splines/cubic/fixed-second.md

 A "Fixed-second" cubic spline is a spline where the second derivatives at the endpoints are fixed.

-A special case of the "Fixed-second" spline is the [natural spline](natural.md), where the second derivatives at the endpoints are set to zero.
+A special case is the [natural spline](natural.md), where the second derivatives at the endpoints are set to zero.

 Conditions: $S_1''(x_1) = f''(x_1), \ S_{n-1}''(x_n) = f''(x_n)$.